Your Southside Counseling Team

 If you have not completed your Major Clarity Profile, don't stress, please log back in and work on completing it at this time.

-You do not have to be at school to access your Major Clarity so you may log in at any time to do the following.
-Complete your learning and personality assessments, choose your pathway, and choose your 9th grade and 10th grade classes.
+You do not have to be at school to access your Major Clarity so you may log in at any time to do the following; Complete your learning and personality assessments, choose your pathway, and choose your 9th grade and 10th grade classes.
+You may also complete the assessments more than once if you feel the first results are not accurate.
 You may either log on through ClassLink and choose "Log on with Google", or you may always log on at their website and use your school log in information:

 Next, review the following presentation to get an idea of what will be planned for your 9th grade year.
 Then, scroll down to find the high school you will be attending next year; Lebanon High School, Wilson Central High School, or Watertown High school.
 Review and complete the following steps by February 1st, to help prepare you for your counselor meeting.